OPAL Verbs

 | unset_link | Drop a foreign key by specifying the foreign keys label. |

-| unsort | Remove all column sort ordering metadata that may have been inserted by the sort verb. |
+| unsort | Clears all column sort ordering metadata that may have been recorded by a prior sort verb. |

 Metrics Verbs